Skip to main content

 Bitbucket

-Bitbucket is one of the widely known CI/CD tool.
-In this document, we will show you how to integrate AgileTest with Bitbucket via REST API.
+Bitbucket is one of the widely known CI/CD tools.
+In this document, we will show you how to integrate AgileTest with Bitbucket via the REST API.

 Make sure your account has permission to create TestCase and TestExecution issues; otherwise, the import will fail.